PlayQ4/Issues/README.md

 - **Feature Requests**: We encourage you to suggest new features or improvements to enhance our software's functionality.

-For immediate assistance or general inquiries about the usage of our software, please consider visiting our [dedicated support channels](https://discord.com/channels/834908433073045604/1034581958895865866) or forums, where our community is ready to assist you.
+For immediate assistance or general inquiries about the usage of our software, please consider visiting our [dedicated support channel](https://discord.com/channels/834908433073045604/1034581958895865866), where our community is ready to assist you.

 ---